 - Median pay—$71,8094

 - Top pay—$114,677 or more4

-- Total job openings for all forensic science technicians—9,900
+- Average annual job openings for all forensic science technicians—2,200

 Computer Networking—Those who are trained computer networking professionals often enjoy excellent career opportunities.
 And it is a field that offers a number of high-paying certificate jobs.
 Like many IT specialties, you have a lot of options to choose from.
 Two of the most common networking designations are the Cisco Certified Network Professional (CCNP) and Cisco Certified Internetwork Expert (CCIE).
 Both of those are multi-level certifications that cover areas like collaboration, data centers, and security.
 Companies like Microsoft, Juniper, and Wireshark also offer popular computer networking credentials.